astroport-fi/astroport-core/contracts/router/README.md

 ### `execute_swap_operation`

-Swaps one token to another.
+Swaps one token to another. _single_ defines whether this swap is single or part of a multi hop route.
 This message is for internal use.

 ### Example